List Columns

 sortable: false

-The above example would look for the value in PHP equivalent of $record->content->title or $record->content['title'] respectively.
+The only drawback of doing this is the column cannot use searchable or sortable options.
 To make the column searchable, and for performance reasons, we recommend duplicating its value on the local database table using model events.
+Alternatively, you can use the relation property described further below.

 # Direct SQL Selection